 - You're inbound-heavy.
 Support queues, IVR, service-level reporting — that's Aircall's home turf, not ReadySMS's.

 - You need a full company phone system.
-Extensions, shared lines, "press 1 for sales" — ReadySMS is an outbound dialer plus texting, not a PBX replacement.
+Extensions, shared lines, "press 1 for sales" — ReadySMS is a texting tool, not a phone system or PBX replacement.

 - You're deeply wired into a helpdesk like Zendesk and need native call logging there.